skbkontur/Selone/README.md

 var isVisible = element.Visible().Get();
 var isPresent = element.Present().Get();
 ```
-It is necessary to call `Get` because those methods returns not a value but a container to retrieve it.
-Container is necessary for inplementing expectations with waitings

 ### Extensible By selector
 ...
 ### Simple but smart collection of elements